awesometic/docker-docusaurus/README.md

 ```

 Then you have made a website accessible using 80 port with,
+- that website sources having UID 1000 and GID 1000 for non-root editing
 - auto updating enabled
 - being named "MyWebsite"
 - having "classic" template